microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtManagedAppRegistrationIntendedPolicy.md

 # New-MgDeviceAppMgtManagedAppRegistrationIntendedPolicy

 ## SYNOPSIS
-Create new navigation property to intendedPolicies for deviceAppManagement
+Zero or more policies admin intended for the app as of now.

 ## SYNTAX

-### CreateExpanded1 (Default)
+### CreateExpanded (Default)
 ```
 New-MgDeviceAppMgtManagedAppRegistrationIntendedPolicy -ManagedAppRegistrationId <String>
  [-AdditionalProperties <Hashtable>] [-CreatedDateTime <DateTime>] [-Description <String>]